2012 Colorado Buffaloes football team

 The 2012 Colorado Buffaloes football team represented the University of Colorado Boulder in the Pac-12 Conference during the 2012 NCAA Division I FBS football season.
 Led by second-year head coach and alumnus Jon Embree, the Buffaloes played home games on campus at Folsom Field in Boulder, Colorado.

 The season was a disaster for the Buffaloes, who were regularly blown out by their opponents.
-CU lost to FCS Sacramento State, and only managed a single win with a late comeback at Washington State in Mike Leach's first season with the Cougars.
+CU lost to FCS Sacramento State, 30-28, and only managed a single win with a late comeback at Washington State (who would finish last in the Pac-12 North) 35-34, in Mike Leach's first season with the Cougars.
+Among those losses, they lost 69-14 at Fresno State, got shut out 48-0 at home vs Stanford, 70-14 at Oregon, 51-17 to Arizona State, 42-14 vs UCLA, and 50-6 at USC.
+The Buffaloes lost by about 28 points a game, and allowed 46 points a game (worst in the FBS that year).